namphan2599/unravel123/README.md

-## Have a great weekend!
-I hope your code behaves the same on Monday as it did on Friday.
+## Debugging is like being the detective in a crime movie where you're also the murderer at the same time.